KyloIO/kylo-docs/tips-tricks/TroubleshootingandTips.rst

    b.
 For Hortonworks, this file is at
       /usr/hdp/current/spark-client/conf/hive-site.xml.

-3. The “Validate and Split Records” processor from standard-ingest requires access to the json policy file.
-Add “${table_field_policy_json_file}” to the “Extra Files” property to make this file available.
+3. The "Validate and Split Records" and "Profile Data" processors from standard-ingest require access to the json policy file.
+Add “${table_field_policy_json_file}” to the “Extra Files” properties to make this file available.

     |image1|